Firm Recognition:

 • Medical and funeral expenses

-Non-Economic Wrongful Death Damages
+Non-Economic Damages

-Non-Economic damages in Texas cover the loss of:
+Non-economic damages in Texas cover the loss of:

 • Loss of guidance, protection, advice, care, nurturing, and training